An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

-\begin{remark} In [K97] where this kind of computation is originated analogous strata of type $S1)$ give vanishing integrals for $N>2$.
-This is why Kontsevich gets the formality theorem there.
-This vanishing is proven by a rather non-trivial computation.
-As we have seen in Section 2.1, Examples 1 and 2, the analogous vanishing fails for our construction. \end{remark}
+\begin{remark}{\rm In [K97], where computations of this type are originated from, the strata analogous to our strata of type $S1)$, contribute zero integrals, for $N>2$.
+This is why M.Kontsevich gets his ``pure'' formality theorem there.
+This vanishing is proven by a quite non-trivial computation, see loc.cit., Sect.
+6.6.
+We saw in Examples \ref{example1721} and \ref{example1722} that the analogous vanishing fails in the framework of our construction.} \end{remark}